 - add such riders as a child’s term rider, spousal term rider, disability insurance rider, and critical illness rider to protect your loved ones from all possible disaster scenarios.

-Although the exact coverage included in family life insurance differs from company to company, it usually includes some or all of these types of coverage:
+Although the exact coverage included in a family life insurance policy differs from company to company, it usually includes some or all of these types of coverage: